jundalisay/superb/content/en/faq.md

 {{< r ava="Boomer" >}}
 But I'm a racist, materialist boomer.
 I don't like anything Asian and abstract like Brahma, Yin-Yang, human unity, circular economy and all that mumbo-jumbo.

 I want profits and wealth for myself.
-I drink my delicious expensive coffee conveniently with plastic straws, and don't are about the sea animals that will die from ingesting them.
+I drink my delicious expensive coffee conveniently with plastic straws, and don't care about the sea animals that will die from ingesting them.
 Sucks to be them.

 After death, there is nothing and so I say maximize pleasure while alive and don't care about the consequences, even on others!